Top 10 ISO 27001 Certification Companies Leading Global Security

 6. DNV (Det Norske Veritas)

-DNV is a highly respected certifier, particularly noted for its strong focus on sustainability and its risk-based auditing model.
-While historically prominent in the maritime and energy sectors, DNV has successfully expanded its expertise to encompass tech, healthcare, and manufacturing.
-Their audits are characterized by a strategic approach, often providing deep insights into an organization’s risk landscape and opportunities for improvement beyond mere compliance.
+DNV is a highly respected certifier, noted for its sustainability focus and risk-based auditing model.
+DNV operates accredited ISO 27001 certification programs across regions (accreditation varies by country/office; confirm the national accreditation body on your engagement).
+While historically prominent in maritime and energy, DNV has expanded into tech, healthcare, and manufacturing.
+Their audits are often strategic and risk-focused.

 Pros: